deepin-community/genimage/README.rst

 :bootable:		Boolean specifying whether to set the bootable flag.
 :in-partition-table:	Boolean specifying whether to include this partition in
 			the partition table.
 Defaults to true.
+:forced-primary:	Force this partition to be a primary partition in the
+			MBR partition table, useful when the extended partition should be followed by primary partitions.
+If there are more partitions defined after the first forced-primary, they must be also defined as forced-primary.
+Defaults to false.
 :partition-uuid:	UUID string used by GPT partition tables to specify the partition
 			id.
 Defaults to a random value.
 :partition-type-uuid:	String used by GPT partition tables to specify the partition type.